mcarifio/bashenv/README.md

 If git gives you hives or you want something even simpler, <a href="#start-without-git">start without git</a>.
 A one-liner fetches a [a github snapshot](https://github.com/mcarifio/bashenv/archive/refs/heads/main.zip) into your directory of choice.
+You can then forego git _or_ you can control the sources using the tool of your choice (svn, mercurial, perforce, etc).

 ## <a id="start">Start</a>